 We continue the ride uphill and cross the 4890-meter high Baralacha Pass.
 Here we get a taste of Ladakh’s moonlit landscapes and epic mountain ranges.
 We spend the night in a well equipped tent camp in Sarchu.

 We have to climb 3 passes around 5000 meters, including the second highest motorable pass, the 5329-meter high Tanglang La.
-From here we ride down following the Indus river to Leh, the capital of Ladakh, where we can finally relax.
+From there we ride down following the Indus river to Leh, the capital of Ladakh, where we can finally relax for a while.

-We set out again towards Pangong Lake, the biggest salt water lake in Asia, 2/3 of which lies in China and 1/3 in India.
+We set out again towards Pangong Lake, the biggest salt water lake in Asia.
+Most of it belongs to China and the rest to India.
 We spend the night in a nice, well equipped tent camp by the lake.

-We are leaving towards Nubra Valley following the Shyok river, which is only rideable during late summer, in the rest of the year it is covered with snow.
+We are leaving towards Nubra Valley following the Shyok river, which is only crossable during late summer, the rest of the year it is covered with snow.

-In the morning we’re climbing up to the 32-meter-high Buddha statue of the Diskit monastery, which peacefully looks towards Pakistan to protect the inhabitants of the area.
-While riding towards Leh we’re crossing the world’s highest motorable pass, the Khardung La, said to be 5602 meters high where we’re stretching the team’s flag.
+In the morning we’re climbing up to the 32-meter-high Buddha statue of the Diskit monastery, that peacefully looks towards Pakistan to protect the inhabitants of the area.
+While riding to Leh we cross the world’s highest motorable pass, the Khardung La, said to be 5602 meters high.
+This is where we're going to put the team’s flag.

-Relaxation, refreshment, massage, souvenir shopping and a short, optional riding to the most famous Buddhist monasteries of the neighborhood.
+Some time for relaxation, getting a massage, souvenir shopping and a short, optional ride to the most famous Buddhist monasteries of the neighborhood.

-We’ll take a trip to Dah Hanu along the Indus river.
-This timeless village preserves a unique Indo-European cultural heritage and inhabited by the Dardic people wearing extraordinary traditional jewelry and clothes.
+We take a trip to Dah Hanu along the Indus river.
+This timeless village preserves a unique Indo-European cultural heritage and is inhabited by the Dardic people wearing extraordinary traditional jewelry and clothes.
 We spend the night in a high class tent-camp in an apricot orchard.

 On our last day on two wheels we are crossing our last 5000 meter high pass.
-Before heading back to Leh we will stop by in Lamayuru and Alchi, the home of a 1000 year old monastery.
+Before heading back to Leh we will make a stop in Lamayuru and Alchi, the home of a 1000 year old monastery.

 Transfer to the airport, flying home with unforgettable memories and new friendships.